Skip to main content

 These are the most common loan types because, when compared to a shorter term (like a 15-year mortgage), they allow you to have a lower monthly payment on the same loan amount.
 You’ll be able to afford more house, as the saying goes.

-Fixed vs. Adjustable: Which Is Right for You?
+Fixed Versus Adjustable: Which Is Right for You?

-Which is better for you: A fixed-rate mortgage (also called a conventional mortgage) or an adjustable-rate mortgage (also called an ARM)?
+Which is better for you: A fixed-rate mortgage (also called a conventional mortgage) or an adjustable-rate mortgage (commonly known as an ARM)?
 It really depends on your long-term goals.
 In short, a fixed-rate mortgage may be better if you intend to own the house for an extended period of time.
 Because your monthly payment will be lower, you’ll be able to afford more house.

-An adjustable-rate mortgage begins with a fixed-interest rate, which is typically lower than the interest rate on a fixed-rate mortgage.
+An adjustable-rate mortgage begins with a fixed-interest rate for an initial time period, which is typically lower than the interest rate on a fixed-rate mortgage.
 That means your payments will be lower at first.
 After the initial period (usually five or seven years), your mortgage will convert to an adjustable rate that can go up depending on the corresponding financial index.

 An adjustable-rate mortgage might be better for you if you plan to move in the near future or you plan to trade up in a few years.
 It’s not uncommon for people to begin with an adjustable-rate mortgage and then refinance to a conventional mortgage before the initial fixed-rate period ends.